manatlan/reqman/README.md

 it will use the second "root" var (aka http://localhost:8080) ! (in fact, vars declared under the key _local_ will replace thoses in the first level)

-So you can imagine a lot of combinations, because you can add unlimited switch ;-)
+So you can imagine a lot of combinations, because you can add unlimited switchs ;-)

 **...
 MORE TO COME ...**